New Year's Day in Los Angeles: 18 Fun Things To Do with Kids

 The last holiday of winter break or the first holiday of the new year—however you look at it, New Year is a day for family time; and if you opt for a kid-friendly New Year's Eve activity, you could even have the energy for an early start.
-You might just choose an outing from our list of 47 Things To Do While Everyone Else Is Out of Town, but how to know if it's an option on the holiday?
+You might just choose an outing from our list of 50 Things To Do While Everyone Else Is Out of Town, but how to know if it's an option on the holiday?
 All of the outings below are great choices for a New Year's Day activity—in fact, some of them can only be enjoyed on January 1st.
 Happy New Year!

 Take advantage of the smaller crowds at Legoland and other theme parks.
 Photo by Tom Caswell

-- At some point, every family needs to join the masses and watch the Rose Parade in person.
-If, however, this is not that year for your family, you could sleep a bit later and still enjoy the "only in SoCal" experience of seeing the floats up close in the Post Parade Showcase of Floats.
+At some point, every family needs to join the masses and watch the Rose Parade in person.
+If, however, this is not that year for your family, you could sleep a bit later and still enjoy the "only in SoCal" experience of seeing the floats up close during the Post Parade Showcase of Floats.

 Start your year off with a hike - this one was in the Kenneth Hahn Recreation Area.
 Photo by Jeremy Miles/CC BY 2.0